i Legal system in the BVI

 Evidence at trial

-Evidence for use at trial is governed by the Evidence Act 2006 (the Evidence Act).
-Evidence is admissible that is 'relevant' (which distinguishes the test for admissibility from the test for disclosure).
-Evidence in chief is provided by way of witness statements that are prepared and circulated in advance of trial.
+Evidence for use at trial is governed by the Evidence Act 2006 (Evidence Act).
+Evidence is admissible if it is relevant (which distinguishes the test for admissibility from the test for disclosure).
+Evidence-in-chief is provided by way of witness statements that are prepared and circulated in advance of trial.
 Parties do not normally take depositions of an adverse party's witnesses before trial.

 Sections 67–79 of the Evidence Act make admissible (in prescribed circumstances):

 - the statement of an unavailable witness who previously made an out-of-court statement;